AgentXCross/ml-from-scratch-cpp/README.md

 # C++ Machine Learning Library from Scratch

 Machine learning library built from scratch using the C++ Standard Library.
-I'm implementing classical machine learning algorithms alongside deep learning components.
+Implements classical machine learning algorithms alongside deep learning components.
 The goal is to build the library in a PyTorch-style, where training loops are explicit and the math behind forward passes, gradient calculations, and parameter updates stays visible.

 <p align="center">
   <img src="repo_banner.png" width="90%">